 2. Warm up with a song

-- Baritone: “That’s Life” – Frank Sinatra
+- For baritones: “That’s Life” – Frank Sinatra

-- Soprano: “Blank Space” – Taylor Swift
+- For sopranos: “Blank Space” – Taylor Swift

-As you work with your voice coach, he or she will observe you as you run through your warm-ups and exercises, and help you recognize when and where you’re straining your voice.
+As you work with a voice coach, he or she will observe you as you go through warm-ups and exercises.
+This is to help you recognize when and where you’re straining your voice.

 If you have a mirror, you can also watch yourself as you sing.
-Or, better yet, use a video camera!
+Or better yet, use a video camera!
 Watch for signs of strain, such as grimacing faces and a tense neck.

 - Vocal Fry Voice

-- Falsetto/Reinforced Falsetto Voice (some call this head voice)
+- Falsetto/Reinforced Falsetto Voice (AKA “Head Voice”)

 - Whistle Voice

-5. Use singing vowels
+5. Practice singing vowels

 6. Consider your larynx position

-For reference, opera is a genre that encourages a lower-placed larynx.
+For example, opera is a genre that encourages a lower-placed larynx.
 Contemporary musical theater is a style that generally encourages a higher larynx.

 Here are some examples to listen to:

 - Relatively low larynx – Dark, rich sound.
+(Think Yogi Bear).

 - Relatively high larynx – Bright, speech-like sound.
 (Think of how a nerd would speak to remember this one)!